Seven months after school campuses closed, Mayra Guzman, a parent in Fresno County, summed it up for just about everyone: “I feel miserable.”

 Logging into her therapy sessions has been somewhat easier in the last few weeks, Ruiz said.

 Internet connection sometimes also has been a problem.
-Priscila’s older brother Ignacio Gutierrez Ramirez, a junior in high school, is also doing distance learning, and sisters Elena Gutierrez Ramirez, 20, and Elvira Gutierrez Ramirez, 18, are taking online classes through the local community college.
+Priscila’s older brother Ignacio Gutierrez Ramirez, a junior in high school, is also doing distance learning, and older siblings Elena Gutierrez Ramirez, 20, and Nathan Gutierrez Ramirez, 18, are taking online classes through the local community college.
 Even Ruiz is enrolled in a community college course to work on English as a second language.

 One day when Ruiz wasn’t home and Elena was in charge, Priscila’s laptop wouldn’t connect to her class.
 Elena couldn’t figure out how to make it work, so she drove to the school to get help.
 Once that problem was fixed, Elena returned home, only to realize the computer now wouldn’t connect to the family Wi-Fi.
 So she returned to the school to get a new hotspot.
 By the time she finally got Priscila connected, it was the end of her class.